Shiffrin is latest elite skier to test positive for COVID-19

 Shiffrin’s positive test comes at a particularly bad time for her with six consecutive technical races scheduled.

-Other top skiers who have missed races recently after testing positive for COVID include former overall champion Lara Gut-Behrami, Austrian world champion Katharina Liensberger and Alice Robinson of New Zealand.
+Other top skiers who have missed races recently after testing positive for COVID-19 include former overall champion Lara Gut-Behrami, Austrian world champion Katharina Liensberger and Alice Robinson of New Zealand.

+Maryna Gąsienica-Daniel, the Polish skier who finished sixth in two giant slaloms in Courchevel, France, last week, also announced a positive test on Monday.
+She said on Instagram that she is “isolated at home,” and she, too, will miss the races in Lienz.
+Gąsienica-Daniel adds that she is “sad” but otherwise “feeling good.”

+Liensberger and Robinson, who both had to sit out Courchevel, are back on the starting list for Tuesday’s race in Lienz.
+Gut-Behrami remains out after her positive case was announced 10 days ago.

 Shiffrin’s Olympic record includes two golds — in slalom at the 2014 Sochi Games and giant slalom at the 2018 Pyeongchang Games — plus a silver in combined in 2018.